 A retired horse might no longer need to wear shoes for the purpose of work, but it will certainly still require regular foot trimming.

 Carers should take time to observe older horses from a distance.
 Pay attention to how and where they stand at different times of the day.
 Check out how well they move around in the environment.
-Note whether or not they make use of available shelter when conditions warrant.
+Note whether they make use of available shelter when conditions warrant.
 Can the older horse easily find and access water points and supplementary feeds?

 Body Condition Scoring

 There is no substitute for running your hands over your horse’s body without rugs/blankets.
 Take note of how prominent the ribs and back are.
-Conversely, determine whether or not there are any fat deposits within the crest of the neck, in front of the shoulder, or over the rump.
+Conversely, determine whether there are any fat deposits within the crest of the neck, in front of the shoulder, or over the rump.

 Cold Weather Care